 There are a number of different healthcare professionals who treat diabetes.
 While many people work with their primary care physician to manage diabetes, others rely on one or more doctors and specialists to monitor their condition.
 Talk to your doctor about testing if you are at risk for diabetes or begin experiencing symptoms associated with the disease.
 The following sections discuss the different doctors and specialists who can assist in various aspects of diabetes diagnosis and care.

 As you get older, regular checkups with your own doctor can monitor you for diabetes.
 Depending on your symptoms or risk factors, your doctor may perform urine or blood tests to diagnose the disease.
 If you do have diabetes, your doctor may prescribe medication and manage your condition, or you may be referred to a specialist to help monitor your treatment.
 It’s likely that your personal doctor will be part of a team of healthcare professionals who will work with you.

-Type 1 diabetes is primarily a disease of the pancreas, which is a gland that is part of the endocrine system.
-Therefore, patients with type 1 diabetes will often see an endocrinologist, a specialist who can help diagnose, treat, and manage diseases of the pancreas.
-In some cases, people with type 2 diabetes may see an endocrinologist if they are having trouble getting sugar levels and symptoms under control.
+Type 1 diabetes is a disease of the pancreas gland, which is part of the endocrine system.
+An endocrinologist is a specialist who diagnoses, treats, and manages pancreatic diseases.
+Sometimes, people with type 2 diabetes may also need an endocrinologist if they have trouble getting symptoms under control.